githubEdit

 Unlike standard Go projects, the TEN Go app uses CGo, so you need to set up certain environment variables before building.
 A build script is already provided in the TEN runtime Go binding system package, so you can build the app with a single command:

-, will be generated in the /bin
+The compiled binary, main, will be generated in the /bin folder.

 Starting the App